weilunkoh/whisper-app/frontend/README.md

-# Whisper App Frontend Code Repository
+# Whisper App Frontend Folder

 This folder serves as the frontend component for a full stack application that consists of a Whisper transcribing model from HuggingFace.
 It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).